 Massage the Ears

 Gently massage the base of your cat’s ear for about 20 seconds.
-This helps break up the wax and debris.
+Doing this will help the solution make contact with the debris and soften it.

 Wipe Away the Debris

-Use a cotton ball and wipe away the loosened debris.
-Never wipe deep into the ear as this can cause injury.
+The next step is to wipe away the loosened debris using a cotton ball.
+Never wipe deep in the ear as this can cause damage.

 Clean Ears Regularly.
-Regular ear cleaning is one of the easiest ways to prevent ear mites in cats.
+Regular ear cleaning is the best way to prevent ear mites in cats.
 Use a gentle ear-cleaning solution that’s been prescribed by our vets.
-This should remove wax buildup and debris from your cat’s ears.
+If you need help, we can show you how or professionally clean your cat’s ears at the clinic.

 Give Preventive Medications.
 In some cases, we may recommend preventive treatments, such as flea and tick medications that also target ear mites.

-“Healthy ears mean a happier cat, because comfort starts when the itching ends.”
+“Healthy ears mean a happier cat.
+Comfort starts when the itching ends.”

 - Dr. Paulina Czerska